jessehorne/resolute/README.md

 ![Resolute Logo](./assets/logo-wide.png)

-A simple chat service backend designed for short-term + anonymous conversations.
+A simple chat service backend designed for ephemeral, anonymous conversations.

-**Please note: This is a learning project.
-Use at your own risk.
-There's many steps yet to take for this to be ready for production.**
+### Project status: NOT READY FOR PRODUCTION

 # Overview

-Rësolute started as a learning project to further my skills and understanding of secure and scalable communications systems.
-The project is not yet secure.
-I am first focusing on building out the core chat functionality.
+Rësolute started as a learning project to further my understanding of secure and scalable communications systems.

-In the future, I will be integrating E2EE, a solution(s) to forward secrecy, message padding and so on, to address security/privacy concerns.
-There is a lot of work to do.

-Things are very likely to change drastically as I work towards these goals. **Stay tuned.**

-Feel free to create an issue if you find a bug or want to suggest a feature.
+# Features

+* E2EE for messages
+* Enforce WSS
+* Messages are not stored on disk
+* No data is collected

+more coming soon...

 # Usage

-## Create Server

 ```go
 package main